The world of the peperomia plant care comes in many varieties. Some you’ll find down at the local garden center in the

 Your plant was originally potted in spongy, loose soil.
 However, over time the soil breaks down into smaller particles and compacts reducing its ability to properly drain.

-If you diagnose the trouble as rot, spread a newspaper out on your kitchen table, tap the plant and soil out of the pot.
+If you diagnose the trouble as plant or root rot, spread a newspaper out on your kitchen table, tap the plant and soil out of the pot.

 Shake the soil away and wash roots clean so you can determine what portion of the plant has rotted and what part is still healthy.

 Using a sharp knife, salvage the parts of the plant that have not yet rotted.

 Peperomias form many rosettes of leaves as they mature.
 To root one of these, remove the lower leaves and dust the cut portions with a rooting hormone like this (such as Rootone if you have it), and insert in moist, fresh soil.

 Placed back in a sunny window, the cutting should root quickly and form a handsome new plant within a few months.